 – Emergency broadband communications is an additional motivation.

-LEO satellites, like those planned by OneWeb and SpaceX, CANNOT link directly to phones.
-LEO satellites require large antennas.
-The HAPSMoble UAV platform can.
-It’s a cell tower.
-It enables small autonomous water vessels, Beyond Line of Site UAVs, autonomous vehicles, and a multitude of IoT devices.
+The HAPSMoble UAV platform is essentially a high cell tower.
+It connects to ordinary cellphones using ordinary cellular frequencies.
+It also enables small autonomous water vessels and autonomous vehicles, as well as Beyond Line of Site UAVs and a multitude of IoT devices.
 Standard 4G/5G service all along the Columbia River.

 NOTE: This paper is an informational overview.
 Whether high-altitude broadband platforms would be useful and cost/effective for Oregon and Washington stakeholders – or even a good idea given the surveillence capability – is beyond the scope of this paper.

 12 MILE HIGH CELL TOWER